-Marijuana prohibition history dates all the way back to the 18th century.
-The first formal prohibition of cannabis use was issued by Napoleon Bonaparte in 1799, whose troops were introduced to the herb during their conquest of Egypt and brought it back to France as a spoil of war.
-Bonaparte worried cannabis would make his troops soft and banned them from smoking or drinking it, imposing a three-month prison sentence for those who violated his order.
+One of the most cited early prohibitions dates back to the 18th century.
+Napoleon Bonaparte issued the first formal prohibition of cannabis use in 1799 after his troops were introduced to the herb during their conquest of Egypt and brought it back to France as a spoil of war.
+Bonaparte worried cannabis would make his troops soft and banned them from consuming it, imposing a three-month prison sentence for those who violated his order.

-In the early 1900s, the prevalent attitude within the United States of America toward cannabis took a pointed turn towards marijuana illegalization thanks to a combination of political, cultural and financial factors.
-American legislation prohibiting marijuana started popping up at the state level, beginning with a ban by Massachusetts in 1911.
+In the early 1900s, the prevalent US attitude toward cannabis took a pointed turn toward marijuana illegalization thanks to a combination of political, cultural, and financial factors.
+Legislation prohibiting marijuana started popping up at the state level, beginning with a Massachusetts ban in 1911.